Young couple in front of an apartment building holding keys.

 Did you know?

-Many credit card companies allow cardmembers to check their credit score for free, such as through a mobile banking app.
+Some credit card companies may offer cardmembers a free credit check online or through a mobile banking app.
 Regularly checking your credit score is a great way to monitor your progress while building your credit history.

-So what is a good score?
+So what’s a good score?
 Your credit score generally falls within five categories, or credit score ranges: exceptional (800 and over), very good (740 to 799), good (670 to 739), fair (580 to 669), and poor (below 579).
-A good to exceptional credit score tells potential landlords that you’re financially responsible and more likely to pay your rent.
+A good to exceptional credit score may tell potential landlords that you’re financially responsible and more likely to pay your rent.

 How can you improve your credit before applying for an apartment?

-• Credit history: The length of time you’ve had your oldest open credit accounts shows the extent of your experience managing debt.
-An extended history can instill more confidence in landlords.
+The length of time you’ve had your oldest open credit accounts shows the extent of your experience managing debt.
+An extended history can instill more confidence in a potential landlord.

 Can you rent an apartment without a credit history?

-While having a credit history can help you get approved for an apartment, a lack of credit may not mean you’re out of luck.
+While building credit history can help you get approved for an apartment, a lack of credit may not mean you’re out of luck.

-• Provide a larger security deposit: Landlords and property managers typically charge renters a security deposit.
-Security deposits protect the landlord by incentivizing renters to fulfill their lease (for fear of losing their deposit).
+Landlords and property managers typically charge renters a security deposit.
+Security deposits protect the landlord by incentivizing renters to fulfill their lease for fear of losing their deposit.
 A security deposit can also cover necessary repairs or cleaning costs once the renter moves out.
 Restrictions on security deposits vary but may include the first and last month’s rent.
 If you don’t have credit and are financially able, consider paying a higher security deposit to show you’re serious about the apartment.
-Note that local laws may prohibit paying more than one month’s rent as a security deposit.
+Note that local laws may prohibit paying more than one month’s rent as a security deposit, according to the Office of the New York State Attorney General.

-• Use a co-signer or guarantor service: Finding a co-signer (typically a family member or friend) with established credit and sufficient income can help offset your credit deficiency.
-A co-signer signs your lease with you, guaranteeing your landlord will receive renteven if you can’t pay.
+Finding a co-signer (typically a family member or friend) with established credit and sufficient income can help offset your credit deficiency.
+A co-signer signs your lease with you, guaranteeing your landlord will receive rent even if you can’t pay.
 But the co-signer risks damaging their credit if payments lapse.
 A third-party guarantor service charges a fee to take on that risk.
 Guarantor services may have credit requirements themselves, so it’s important to do your research.

 Landlords and property managers often assess your credit to help them decide whether to approve your rental application.
 A good credit score indicates a track record of responsibility and signals to potential landlords that you’ll pay your rent on time each month.
 That’s not to say renters with bad credit or no credit won’t qualify for an apartment.
 Landlords do consider other factors when deciding who to rent to.
 Even so, building good credit can help make getting an apartment easier.